History of Lahore in Timeline

 Lahore

-Lahore is the capital and largest city of the Punjab province in Pakistan, and the country's second-largest city overall.
-With a population exceeding 14 million, it ranks among the world's largest cities.
-Lahore serves as a significant industrial, educational, and economic center for Pakistan.
-Historically, it has been the cultural capital of the broader Punjab region and is known as one of Pakistan's most liberal and cosmopolitan cities.
+Lahore is the capital and largest city of Punjab, Pakistan, and the second-largest city in Pakistan.
+With a population exceeding 14 million, it ranks as the 27th largest city globally.
+It serves as a major industrial, educational, and economic center for Pakistan.
+Historically, Lahore has been the cultural heart of the broader Punjab region.
+The city is known for its socially liberal, progressive, and cosmopolitan atmosphere.

 In 1940, under the leadership of Muhammad Ali Jinnah, the All India Muslim League passed the Lahore Resolution, demanding the creation of Pakistan as a separate homeland for the Muslims of India.

-On August 17, 1947, Lahore was awarded to Pakistan, based on the Muslim majority in the 1941 census, and became the capital of the Punjab province.
+On August 17, 1947, Lahore was awarded to Pakistan based on its Muslim majority in the 1941 census and became the capital of the Punjab province.
+The Radcliffe Line had not yet been announced on 14 August 1947, the day Pakistan's independence was declared.

-In 1947, Lahore became part of Pakistan, marking a new era in its history.
+In 1947, Lahore became part of Pakistan following the country's independence, marking a significant shift in its political landscape.

 1947: Partition of British India